 How to get an API to work

-The best way to get a betting program to work with a sportsbook’s API is to write one yourself or hire a coder to do it for you.
+The best way to get a betting program to work with a sportsbook’s API is to write one yourself, hire a coder to do it for you or by following out Stake and Cloudbet API guides.
 If you go to the marketplace only consider a program that will give you a free trial or let you pay monthly subscription fees rather than lump-sum payments.

 Stay well clear of companies that push market computer-modeled betting software or trading tools, and betting syndicates that say they will get you guaranteed profits.
 These are scammers who prey on gullible people.
 You can read about some typical sports betting scams at the Australian government-run scam watch website.